computablelabs/dapp-universities/README.md

 - `ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]'`
 - `ipfs config --json API.HTTPHeaders.Access-Control-Allow-Methods '["PUT", "GET", "POST"]'`

-Start the IPFS Daemon in a new terminal
+For non mac-OS installations, you will need to start the IPFS Daemon manually in a new terminal:

 - ipfs daemon